-[The Review Committee may further specify additional program director qualifications] II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care. ^(Core) II.A.4.a) The program director must:
+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care. ^(Core)

+II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; ^(Core)
+be a role model of professionalism; (Core)